Aviation Crime & Crisis

 Little Clipper – where it all began

 Before I became a lawyer, I spent six years, up to 3 December 1991, working for Pan Am – among other things with the Cessna 421 “Little Clipper”.
-I flew more than 5,000 hours on this aircraft in Europe and as far as the Middle East and North Africa.
-It was a real small airliner: 375 hp, up to 300 ktas, a pressurised cabin up to FL 300 and airliner avionics.
-With our long-range tank we had a range of up to 2,600 km.
-Anti-ice, de-ice – everything was there, even a small lavatory with a seatbelt in the back.
+With this aircraft, I flew across Europe and as far as the Middle East and North Africa.
+She was a true small airliner: 375 hp, up to 300 ktas, a pressurised cabin up to FL 300 and full airliner avionics.
+With long-range tank we had a range of up to 2,600 km.
+Anti-ice, de-ice – everything was there, even a small lavatory with a seatbelt at the back.
+We were able to sequence Little Clipper into the arrival stream at any major airport – just like her bigger airline brothers. – How a small Pan Am Cessna 421 lived up to her big brothers.

 When we departed from Tempelhof (THF), then preferably on runway 09 eastbound over East Berlin.
 Under the wings we carried the Pan Am logo, and sometimes people in the East waved up to us, even though it was dangerous for them.
 We were Pan Am, we were America, we were the free world.